hapax/hapax.github.io/assets/minimal-networks.md

 See if you can do better than either.

 *Hint.* You can measure lengths on the screen with a ruler.
-You may feel like your grandparents, but it works!
+You may feel like you've turned into your grandparents, but it works!

 ---